-Cindy Gregory will begin her 12th season at the University of Delaware as head coach Bonnie Kenny's top assistant for the 2013 season.
+Cindy Gregory enters her 15th season at the University of Delaware as head coach Bonnie Kenny’s top assistant during the 2016 season.

 Gregory, who was promoted to the position of associate head coach on December, 2004, also served as an assistant under Kenny during her entire tenure at the University of Massachusetts from 1995-2001.